lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 Having thresholded, we can then apply filters to isolate particles of interest.
 This program can be used to detect a range of shapes, this is demonstrated in the next tutorial (Tutorial 2 - Generating Multi Channel Traces with Jim_Test_2_Channel_Example).
 However, to keep this initial tutorial reasonably simple we will just look at the settings used to detect diffraction limited spots.

 We typically want to exclude particles close to the edge to avoid situations where only part of the particle has been detected.
-To do this we set: left = 10 right = 10 top = 10 bottom = 10
-To exclude all particles within 10 pixels of any edge.
+It is also important to ensure that particles don't drift off the edge of the image over the course of the experiment.
+Normally a value of 25 for real life data provides a good safety net.
+In this example, however, we have made the image size as small as possible to reduce file sizes - so we just want to exclude particles closer than 10 pixels from the edge.
+To do this we set:
+Min. dist. from left edge = 10
+Min. dist. from right edge = 10
+Min. dist. from top edge = 10
+Min. dist. from bottom edge = 10
 The detection now looks like:

 Objects excluded by filters are shown in green; which are all the small particles near the edge of the image.

-Next we want to exclude everything that is too small or too large (like the cross hair), as they tend to be rubbish.
+Next we want to exclude everything that is too small or too large, as they tend to be rubbish.
 To do this we set the minimum number of pixels in a region to 10 and max to 100 by setting: minCount = 10 maxCount = 100
 This gives a detection image of